geerlingguy/drupal-container/README.md

 You may also want to set a `DRUPAL_HASH_SALT` environment variable to drive the `$settings['hash_salt']` setting.

+### Custom Apache document root

+The default Apache document root is `/var/www/html`.
+If your codebase needs to use a different docroot (e.g. `/var/www/html/web` for Composer-built Drupal projects), you should set the environment variable `APACHE_DOCUMENT_ROOT` to the appropriate directory, and the container will change the docroot when it starts up.

 ## Management with Ansible

 ### Prerequisites